 "They all go that way, it's just a matter of time.
 Pretty soon she'll meet some guy and next thing you know it'll be Larry who."

 "Wait'n see old buddy.
 I've seen a million of them.
 All my matrimonial’s go that way."

 "You manage to help the process along I notice."

 "Whenever I can, old buddy.
 It's my civic duty."

 The gaseous waste products from JJ's heating and cooking operations finally proved to be too much for me.
 Foregoing the rest of the muddy mess made from the pulverized amalgam referred to as instant coffee, I said goodbye and headed over to my own boat.

 Everything appeared to be the way I had left it.
-A quick look told me that the bubbler system was successfully keeping the ice away from the hull.
-Compressed air bubbles, out of its submerged tubing, pushed warmer water upward, and it displaced the colder surface water before it had a chance to freeze.
+A quick look told me that the bubbler-system was successfully keeping the ice away from the hull.
+Compressed air bubbles out of its submerged tubing pushed water upward, displacing the surface water before it had a chance to freeze.

 A glance at the geometrical, eye-level bowline knots that secured the standing lines, indicated all was well with the heavy canvas boat cover.
 As I looked down its full length, it pleased me to see those lines had the look of good seamanship.
-Practically, in the same eye sweep, I examined the mooring lines; two turns and one cinch, just like they were tied when I had moved the Renita over to her winter berth.
+Practically in the same eye sweep I examined the mooring lines, two turns and one cinch, just like they were tied weeks earlier when I had moved the Reinita over to her winter berth.

-In short order, my fast but somewhat less than gourmet delight was set.
-I took dinner up into the salon, relaxed on the comfortable couch with my feet up, and watched one of the talking heads on the tube.
-Yes, I thought, all things considered, my present situation is not too shabby.
+In short order, with my fast but somewhat less than gourmet delight set, I took dinner up into the salon, sat on the comfortable couch and watched one of the talking heads on the tube.
+Yes, I thought, all things considered my present situation is not too shabby.